Queatz/Closer/Features.md

  [ ] Closer enter invite code to join secret group
  [ ] Goodies.
 That pop up on the map when you're near by them

- [ ] Private Group Invites on map when zoomed in past satallite view
+ [o] Private Group Invites on map when zoomed in past satallite view
     [ ] Revival chat
     [ ] Revival nerds
     [ ] The Bonnevile House